Updated: Nov 23

 Additionally, a travel journal can be a great way to share your experiences with others.
 If you're ever feeling homesick or want to share your adventures with friends and family, you can simply pull out your journal and read through it.

-Travel journals do more than just record where you went though, they can be seen as a way to tell a story of an adventure you had and be able to share it with others.
+Travel journals do more than just record what you went through, they can be seen as a way to tell a story of an adventure you had and be able to share it with others.
 Blank pages quickly become exciting to read and travel journaling can even help give family and friends the courage they need to start their own travel journals that they can share with you as well.

 Making a Great Travel Journal Entry